esphome/esphome-docs/components/sensor/statistics.rst

 The component calculates statistics over a sliding window or a resettable continuous window.
 See :ref:`window-types` for details about each possible type.

 Each summary statistic sensor is optional, and the component stores the measurement information only necessary for the enabled sensors.
 The component uses external memory on ESP32 boards if available.
-See :ref:`external_memory` for details.

 You could also use :ref:`sensor-filters` to compute some of the available summary statistics over a sliding window.
 In contrast, this component allows you to generate multiple summary statistics from the same source sensor.
 Additionally, it calculates them more efficiently than sensors filters.